LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 - 	https://www.ircc.canada.ca/opendata-donneesouvertes/data/EN_ODP-Asylum-Top_25_CITZ_Office_Type_last_month.xlsx
 - 	https://www.ircc.canada.ca/opendata-donneesouvertes/data/EN_ODP-Asylum-Top_25_CITZ_prov_last_month.xlsx

 ### Tools
 - Excel- Data Cleaning
-- Python- Data Analysis
+- Python - Data Analysis
 - Tableau, or Excel or Python for a visual representation of the datasets - To create a report

 ### Data Cleaning/Preparation

 In the initial data preparation phase, the following tasks was performed:
 1. Data Downloading and inspection.

 #### EN_ODP-Asylum-OfficeType_Prov
 -  Filter the dataset according to office claim( Airport, Border, Inland, Other Offices), exclude 'Total' and 'Blanks'
+-  Create a new sheet
--  Transpose the data from row to column, fill the rest of the years
+-  Transpose the data from row to column, fill the rest of the years into the new sheet
 -  Convert the data from Text to Column by Delimited

 #### EN_ODP-Asylum-Top_25_CITZ_prov_last_month
 - Filter the dataset by Country of Citzenship exclude 'Total', 'Blanks'
+- Create a new sheet
-- Transpose data from row to column
+- Transpose data from row to column into the new sheet
 - Convert the data from Text to Column by Delimited

 Combine Prepared Asylum OfficeType-prov data and Asylum Top 25 CITZ-prov-last-month into 'Asylum Claimant by OfficeType, Twenty Five Countries of Citizenship and Claim Year Jan 2015 - Nov 2023'

 Convert from excel to CSV file

+### EN_ODP-Asylum-PT_Age
+- Filter dataset by Province
+- Create a new sheet
+- Copy total Age Group per year by Province
+- Transpose from row to column
+- Convert the data from Text to Column by Delimited

+### EN_ODP-Asylum-PT_Gender
+- Filter dataset by Province
+- Create a new sheet
+- Copy total Gender per year by Province
+- Transpose from row to column
+- Convert the data from Text to Column by Delimited

+### Asylum-Top_25_CITZ_Office_Type_last_month
+- Filter dataset by Province
+- Create a new sheet
+- Copy total Countries of Citizenship by Province
+- Transpose from row to column
+- Convert the data from Text to Column by Delimited

+  Combine the three dataset together

 ### Exploratory Data Analysis
 - 	How do the demographic characteristics vary across different provinces of claim or claim office types?
 Are there specific demographic groups that are more likely to seek asylum in certain provinces or claim office types?
 - 	How does the demographic group relate to the choice of province or office claim type for lodging an asylum claim?